 Using this definition, we next reformulate the approximate Problem~\eqref{eq:Kadapt_ell_eps} equivalently as an MBLP.

 \begin{theorem} The approximate problem~\eqref{eq:Kadapt_ell_eps} is equivalent to the mixed binary bilinear program

-where $\Lambda_K({\bm \ell}) := \{ {\bm \lambda} \in \mathbb R_+^K \; : \; \1^\top {\bm \lambda} = 1, \; {\bm \lambda}_k = 0 \;\; \forall k \in \sets K : {\bm \ell}_k \neq 0 \}$, $\partial \sets L:= \{ {\bm \ell} \in \sets L : {\bm \ell} \ngtr {\bm 0} \}$ and $\sets L^+ := \{ {\bm \ell} \in \sets L : {\bm \ell} > {\bm 0} \}$ denote the sets for which the decision $({\bm x},{\bm w},\{{\bm y}_k\}_{k\in \sets K})$ satisfies or violates the second-stage constraints in Problem~\eqref{eq:Kadapt_ell}, respectively. \end{theorem}
+where $\Lambda_K({\bm \ell}) := \{ {\bm \lambda} \in \mathbb R_+^K \; : \; \1^\top {\bm \lambda} = 1, \; {\bm \lambda}_k = 0 \;\; \forall k \in \sets K : {\bm \ell}_k \neq 0 \}$, $\partial \sets L:= \{ {\bm \ell} \in \sets L : {\bm \ell} \ngtr {\bm 0} \}$ and $\sets L_+ := \{ {\bm \ell} \in \sets L : {\bm \ell} > {\bm 0} \}$ denote the sets for which the decision $({\bm x},{\bm w},\{{\bm y}_k\}_{k\in \sets K})$ satisfies or violates the second-stage constraints in Problem~\eqref{eq:Kadapt_ell}, respectively. \end{theorem}

-Since all bilinear terms in Problem~\eqref{eq:Kadapt_MBLP} involve one continuous and one binary variable, the problem can be reformulated equivalently as an MBLP using standard big-$M$ techniques, see~\cite{hillier2012introduction}.
-Similar to the robust counterpart resulting from the decision rule approximation proposed in~\cite{DDI_VKB} (see also Section~\ref{sec:prepartitioning}), Problem~\eqref{eq:Kadapt_MBLP} presents a number of constraints and decision variables that is \emph{exponential} in the approximation parameter, in this case~$K$.
+\newpv{As in the case of objective uncertainty, if $\sets X \subseteq \{0,1\}^{N_x}$ and $\sets Y \subseteq \{0,1\}^{N_y}$, then Problem~\eqref{eq:Kadapt_MBLP} is equivalent an MBLP involving a suitably chosen ``big-$M$'' constant.} Similar to the robust counterpart resulting from the decision rule approximation proposed in~\cite{DDI_VKB}, Problem~\eqref{eq:Kadapt_MBLP} presents a number of constraints and decision variables that is \emph{exponential} in the approximation parameter, in this case~$K$.
 Relative to the prepartitioning approach from~\cite{DDI_VKB}, our method does however present a number of distinct advantages.
 First, the trade-off between approximation quality and computational tractability is controlled using a \emph{single} design parameter; in contrast, in the prepartitioning approach, the number of design parameters equals the number of observable uncertain parameters.
 Second, as we increase $K$, the quality of the approximation improves in our case, whereas increasing the number of breakpoints along a given direction does not necessarily yield to improvements in the prepartitioning approach.
 Finally, to identify breakpoint configurations resulting in low optimality gap, a large number of optimization problems need to be solved.